Are you looking for barbershop website ideas?

 The Oldest Barbershop in the World was founded in 1805, the same year as Admiral Nelson’s victorious battle at Trafalgar.
 Original illustrations help give the website a classy but modern feel.
 Shopify powers the online shop of Truefitt&Hill.

-This was the era of fine craftsmanship, innovation and styling which set the scene for a history that is colourful, inventive and pioneering.
+This was the era of fine craftsmanship, innovation and styling which set the scene for a history that is colorful, inventive and pioneering.

 Signature Barbershop is located in midtown Manhattan, New York.
 The site shows the beautiful interior in a great way.
 WordPress is the CMS, and the booking system is from Setmore.